 Antiquités et Objets D'Art 10, Le Mobilier Italien (Editions Fabri, Paris, 1990); Costantino Fioratti, Helen, Il Mobile Italiano (Giunti Editore, Firenze-Milano, 2004); Rousseau, Francis, Le Grand Livre des Meubles (Copyright Studio, Paris, 1999)

 This chest would be ideal for its traditional function of storing valuable linens at the foot of the bed, but also as a bench in an entryway or in any room where additional storage space or seating would be useful.
-In keeping with a chest's connection to valuables, another possibility is using it as a base for that 60" television.
+In keeping with a chest's connection to valuables, another possibility is using it as a base for a television.